 During a cold snap it is an important time to support wild birds, as insects die off and food becomes scarce.
 Try to place food in a spot that is sheltered from the wind and food on the ground is best in feeding trays which can be brought in overnight to avoid freezing.
 A good tip to remember is boiling the kettle and pouring it into the bird bath in the winter to unfreeze the water – this may be the only place birds can find to have a drink and you will encourage even more feathered friends.

-Fill an old feeder with colourful wool threads which the birds will pull out and fly away with to make cheerful and cosy nests!
+Fill an old feeder with wool threads which the birds will pull out and fly away with to make cheerful and cosy nests!
 But if you do this, only use wools that are natural and will break down, and keep the pieces very short.
-This is definitely something we will do in our garden, as well as install a bird bath.
+You can even peg clumps of your pets groomed out fur onto the washing line for birds to collect and line their nests with – cosy!
+This is something we will do especially now we have a long-haired cat.

 A customizable subscription slide-in box to promote your newsletter

 Privacy & Cookies Policy